DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 55% 74% 85%

-The Compact formalizes — a state mutual defense compact, ratified across member legislatures.
-The Compact is now an actor in the simulation, not just a description.
+A formal state mutual defense compact got ratified across member legislatures.
+The Compact became an actor in the simulation, not just a description.

-Membership grows to 18–22 states.
-The Compact stands up its own parallel financial arrangements — operational, not theoretical.
-This is the infrastructure that catches federal payrolls when the shutdown comes later.
+Membership grew to 18–22 states.
+State-level parallel financial arrangements went operational — the infrastructure that would later catch federal payrolls during the shutdown.

 State sovereignty doctrine, all members